dog-eared/MERCURIAL/README.md

 5. Barebones asteroid behaviour added
 6. Placeholder planet menu and behaviour
 7. Skeleton of weapons/defenses addons added
+8. Placeholder audio!
+9. Some simple lighting fx added.
+More to come!

 ## GOALS FOR NEXT (REAL) BUILD
 1. Basic NPC ships with simple movement.
-2. Simple laser weapon for ships
+2. Simple laser weapon for ships -- DONE!
 3. Health and shields systems for ships

 ## GOALS FOR LATER